• Eating with dentures takes some practice and a period of adjustment, especially with hard or chewy foods.

 Foods to avoid

-If you want your dentures to endure a long period, there are some foods you should avoid.
+To ensure your dentures last an extended time, it is best to avoid certain foods.
 This includes hard and sticky foods, which could cause your denture to crack or break.
 Try to avoid eating foods from this list:

 • nuts,